alex-m-cameron/cs50-psets/pset4/filter-less/README.md

 - Program to apply a filter to an input image.bmp and outputs an out.bmp image.
 - My code is the helpers.c file.
-- CS50 provides all other files.
+- CS50 provides all the other files for this task.

 -  Usage: ./filter -g images/tower.bmp out.bmp